Disclaimer: This story contains details and mentions of sexual harassment and suicide that may be triggering to some.

 It’s a tough stigma to fight, but it’s not impossible.
 It is certainly not something we need to pass on to the next generation.
 It ends with me.
 Not my daughter.
 My clients tell me after it’s this transformative experience.
 They’ve never seen themselves or felt beautiful, or have been empowered to accept and love themselves.
 It’s exceptional and it changes how they approach themselves and how they approach others.
 As profound as this might seem, it’s not just about having the art today—these photos are a gift for future generations.
 They’re a testament to our feminine courage and grace, and they are a timeless memento of who we are in our absolutely most beautiful form.
 This is not just about taking pictures.
 This is about my legacy—it is about determination and not quitting, and it is about giving us all permission to feel beautiful and worthy, today and always.”

 This story was submitted to Love What Matters by Lindsay Rae D’Ottavio of Troy, New York.
-You can follow her journey on Instagram, Facebook, and her website.
+You can follow her journey on Instagram and Facebook.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more stories like this: